WHATS HOT

 What Are the Best Early Reading Strategies?

 2. Encourage your child to tell you stories.
-This helps them to using their imagination and thinking creatively, as well as giving them in their own abilities.
+This helps them to practice using their imagination and thinking creatively, as well as giving them confidence in their own abilities.

 4. Make reading fun for your child.
 Play games, such as I Spy or Word Ladder, to help them learn more words.
 They can also learn about words and how they are related to other words.